 Invisibility vs. presence

 The washerwoman’s marginal literary presence in Elisheva’s text is no accident.
 The other literary texts presented here also feature the female domestic worker/cleaner as a marginal character, meaning her presence is minimal and hidden at times.
 Observations of the Arab maid means are blurry, with merely hints to its contours.
-However, as Orly Lubin writes (Lubin, 2003, p.
-79 [Hebrew]), “The text forever comprises that which has been excluded from it […] the subversive reading exposes the hegemonic side of the text as well, suggesting that we view it as an ideology-dependent artificial construct.”
+However, as Orly Lubin writes (Lubin 2003, 79), “The text forever comprises that which has been excluded from it […] the subversive reading exposes the hegemonic side of the text as well, suggesting that we view it as an ideology-dependent artificial construct.”
 It is this deficient visibility that speaks to the social invisibility of the character and identifies the latent, repressed and obscure elements of the Israeli reality and the power relations at play between the two nations.